 Pansy wanted to be furious with him, but how could she be?

 For a split second, she thought she really could possibly be in love with him at that moment… at the very moment of their breakup.

 He stood her up from her seat so they were both standing and then pulled her into a tight embrace, a hug of goodbye and deep understanding.

-“Go to him.”
-He said to her cheek.
+“Go to him,” he breathed at her cheek.
 “He is waiting for the great Pansy Parkinson to congratulate him personally.”

 She cleared her throat so that she could speak, but she could only manage two words.

 “Thank you,” she said quietly, trying to hold back more tears, listening to his unbelievable words of encouragement.

 As she backed from him to walk away, Draco added one last piece of advice.

 “And Pansy, if you intend to keep him, try not to be too mean and… don’t turn your back to him every time.”